Last updated on November 2nd, 2024 at 09:53 am

 East Princes Street Gardens Market, Edinburgh, Scotland, UK

-As part of the Edinburgh Winter Festival, the East Princes Street Gardens Market sees the old town of one of Scotland’s most beautiful cities transformed for Christmas.
+As part of the Edinburgh Winter Festival, the East Princes Street Gardens Market sees the old town of one of Scotland’s most beautiful cities transformed into a fairytale for Christmas.
 The street gardens become home to hundreds of stalls selling unique items, including many Harry Potter-themed gifts.

 While you shop, you can sip the world-famous mulled irn bru, a carbonated soft drink considered by many Scots to be the national drink of Scotland.
 A Ferris wheel illuminated by fairy lights adds to the fun, and light shows and other performances are scheduled throughout the event.